Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Early-Type Galaxies as a Homogeneous Population

-The stellar populations of early-type galaxies are also very homogeneous between galaxies of similar velocity dispersion (e.g., \citealt{Bernardi2003}, \citealt{Kuntschner2006}) aside from a steady evolution in redshift (e.g., \citealt{Rusin2005}, \citealt{Treu2006}).
-This means that there is a similar issue associated with the dependence of the velocity dispersion measurements on the stellar template used in the analysis.
-H0LiCOW treats the contribution of the stellar templates to the velocity dispersion uncertainties as an additional contribution to the random uncertainties with no correlations between lenses.
-For example, Figure~\ref{fig:temps} shows the B-band luminosity weighted mean stellar temperature ($\langle \log T\rangle$) for the standard PARSEC model isochrones as a function of age for metallicities of $Z=0.0052$, $0.010$, $0.021$ and $0.041$ (roughly $1/4$, $1/2$, $1$ and $2$ times solar).
+Here we present a simple case to exemplify how stellar templates produce systematic biases at the population level.
+Figure~\ref{fig:temps} shows the B-band luminosity weighted mean stellar temperature ($\langle \log T\rangle$) for the standard PARSEC model isochrones as a function of age for metallicities of $Z=0.0052$, $0.010$, $0.021$ and $0.041$ (roughly $1/4$, $1/2$, $1$ and $2$ times solar).
 We weight by the B-band luminosity because this is roughly the rest wavelength range usually modeled to determine the velocity dispersion.
 The mean surface gravity is not very age-dependent, but does increase with metallicity.
 The solar/super-solar models have $\langle \log g \rangle \simeq 3.4$, while the lower metallicity models have $\langle \log g \rangle \simeq 3.2$ and $3.1$.
 This may seem to conflict with the idea that red giants dominate the emission from early-type galaxies, but it is due to the weighting by the B-band luminosity.
 Weighted by the I-band luminosity of the stars, the mean stellar temperatures are significantly lower and the surface gravities are lower and typical of red clump stars.

 If we assume that the spectra of early-type galaxies depend only on age (redshift) and velocity dispersion, then the pattern of differences in dispersion estimates using different stellar templates will be systematic, not random.
 If there is a 5\% difference in $\sigma_*$ from using star A instead of star B for one early-type galaxy, it should show the same offset for another early-type galaxy of similar redshift and age and a systematic pattern of offsets as a function of age and dispersion.
 This again means that the uncertainties created by choices of template stars cannot be viewed as a random uncertainty associated with each lens.
 Instead, a probability distribution for $H_0$ should be computed from all lenses for each template star (weighted by the goodness of fit of the template as suggested by \citealt{Knabel2025}), and then the final result should be marginalized over the choices of template stars.